 ELLIE LINDENMAYER, FOUNDER

-Prior to founding Joyful Birthing, LLC in 2014, I taught high school English for 10 years and earned my master’s degree from Middlebury College.
+Prior to founding Joyful Birthing in 2014, I taught high-school English for ten years and earned my master’s degree from Middlebury College.
 When I became pregnant with my first child, I took a HypnoBirthing class, which sparked my passion for safer, more informed and empowered birthing.
-After the power and beauty of my two births, I left my career as an educator to pursue my passion for birth work and have since earned certifications as a HypnoBirthing Practitioner, birth doula, and lactation counselor.
+After the power of my birthing experiences, I left my career as an educator to pursue my passion for birth work and have since earned certifications as a HypnoBirthing Practitioner, birth doula, and lactation counselor.

 I am passionate about all things birth and baby but especially empowering women and their partners to make informed decisions about their birthing, to approach birth with a sense of trust and calm, and to ultimately have a safe, joyful birthing experience and a successful transition into the new demands of parenthood.

 I believe that proper education, preparation, and doula support during labor and birth can make all the difference and can lead to what I always wanted for myself: an empowering and joyful birthing experience.
 Each and every birth I attend– whether natural, epidural or Cesarean– humbles me.
 Time and time again, I am awestruck by the beauty of birth and so deeply proud of the courage, love, and perseverance of each and every mother.

 My philosophy as the founder of Joyful Birthing is that it is your birth and baby, so only you can determine what is best.
 Our goal at Joyful Birthing is to help our clients understand the many choices available to them so they can make informed, autonomous decisions for themselves and their child.
 With compassion, respect, and without judgment, we will support all of your choices and help you seek a positive birthing and early parenting experience.
 As founder, I am always striving to offer ample access to valuable resources and to expand Joyful Birthing to meet the growing needs of our clients.